ePages-de/epages-devportal/_posts/2019/2019-12-03-how-to-filter-unwanted-logs-from-heroku-papertrail.md

 GET /callback_url?code={code}&signature={signature}&return_url={return_url}&api_url={api_url}&access_token_url={access_token_url}
 ```

-We didn't want to store that information on our logs so we thought: _"Ok, we are using Rails so let's add some filtering to `config/initializers/filter_parameter_logging.rb`"_, and we added the following to the file:
+We didn't want to store that information on our logs so we thought: _"Ok, we are using Rails.
+Let's add some filtering to `config/initializers/filter_parameter_logging.rb`"_, so we added the following to the file:

 ```ruby
 Rails.application.config.filter_parameters += [